List of Lilo & Stitch: The Series episodes

 Lilo & Stitch: The Series is an American animated television series produced by Walt Disney Television Animation that aired for 65 episodes over two seasons.
 Bookended by the animated films Stitch!
 The Movie (2003) and Leroy & Stitch (2006), it first aired between the ABC Kids programming block and Disney Channel from 2003 to 2006.
 It is the first television series in the Lilo & Stitch franchise and a sequel to the 2002 animated film Lilo & Stitch.
 In this series, Hawaiian girl Lilo Pelekai and her alien best friend and adopted "dog" Stitch adventure around the island of Kauai searching for, naming, and rehabilitating Stitch's predecessor "cousins", who are his creator Dr. Jumba Jookiba's 625 other genetic experiments.

 Note that Stitch, Experiment 626, appears in every episode, so he is not included in the "Experiments mentioned" list.
 Experiments' numbers are based on those seen in the list of experiments shown in the credits of Leroy & Stitch.
 In addition, Reuben, Experiment 625, wasn't named until Leroy & Stitch and was only referred to as "625" throughout the show; his later-given name is only shown in the "Experiments mentioned" list for convenience.
 Some experiments were given incorrect numbers in certain episodes; these and other discrepancies are noted below.

+The production codes and air dates are sourced from the United States Copyright Office unless otherwise stated.